Orchids festival at Kew

-Kew Gardens’ celebration of the orchid returns for its twenty-fourth year, this time with a focus on the plant life of Colombia.
-Kew’s Orchids festival will see the botanical gardens’ tropical greenhouse bursting with colourful species, and in 2019 they will reflect the country’s diverse landscape – from tropical beaches to snow-capped mountains.
+Kew Gardens’ celebration of the orchid returns for its twenty-fifth year, this time with a focus on the plant life of Indonesia.
+Kew’s Orchids festival will see the botanical gardens’ tropical greenhouse bursting with colourful species, and in 2020 they will reflect the country’s diverse landscape – from tropical rainforests to spectacular volcanos.

-The Prince of Wales Conservatory will be filled with the sights, smells and sounds of Colombia.
-Highlights will include a ‘Carnival of Animals’ display depicting a toucan in flight, a hanging sloth and swimming turtles all made up of hundreds of stunning orchid blossoms.
-A cascade of colourful hanging vandas will represent Colombia’s famous rainbow river, Caño Cristalesm.
-There’ll also be a forest scene with life-sized jaguars.
+The Prince of Wales Conservatory will be filled with the sights, smells and sounds of Indonesia.
+Highlights will include a dramatic central pond display filled with bright orange orangutans, life-sized animals and an erupting volcano all made up of hundreds of stunning orchid blossoms.
+There’ll also be an impressive carnivorous pitcher plant archway.